Introduction from the Board

 We are committed to improving our practices to combat slavery and human trafficking.

 We are a specialist cancer centre and we treat approximately 60,000 patients a year.
 We are a world pioneer in the care, treatment and research of cancer.
-We operate out of our main site in Withington, South Manchester and have satellite radiotherapy centres at Salford, Oldham and Macclesfield as well as chemotherapy and outpatient services at sites across 14 other sites in Greater Manchester and Cheshire.
+We operate out of our main site in Withington, South Manchester and have radiotherapy centres at Salford, Oldham and Macclesfield as well as chemotherapy and outpatient services at sites across 14 other sites in Greater Manchester and Cheshire.
 We also provide a mobile chemotherapy service and treatment in patients’ homes.

 Our policies on slavery and human trafficking